- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, choosing file-sharing protocols with strong encryption, access control, data integrity, backup/versioning capabilities, and reliable performance can significantly reduce data loss risks on NAS QNAP VS-4112 Pro+ devices.
 It is essential to evaluate the specific requirements and security needs of the data being shared to make an informed decision about the appropriate protocol to use.

-Although NAS VS-4112 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-4112 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -